Installing PostgreSQL on Linux

 listen_addresses = 'localhost'

-Also remove the hashtag (#) in front of the following entry:
+Also remove the hashtag (#) before the following entry:

 #port = 5432